opendexnetwork/opendex.network/BOLD-03.md

     2. repeated string pair_ids
     The requested orders trading pair symbols, constructed with the base currency first, followed by a  '/' separator and the quote currency (e.g., [“BTC\LTC”, “BTC\DAI”])

-This message is used to query a peer for the list of all his open orders for the specified trading pairs.
+The `GetOrders` message is used to query a peer for the list of all his open orders for the specified trading pairs.
 It should be used to initialize the local order book with a snapshot of the peer's existing open orders.
 Ongoing new orders are expected to get pushed by the peer via the `Order` message, instead of being queried for.

 ###The Orders Message (0x09)